rauschecker-sugrue-labs/fetal-brain-segmentation/README.md

 The code and configuration is set up to work best with a specific directory structure, described in [Configuration](#configuration).

 ## Usage
+See [Singularity container section](#singularity-container) if only doing predictions.

 ### Tensorflow 2 version

 Everything can be done from the `START_HERE.py` file.
 There are 2 actions to perform: load a `Config` object, and call `Config.start()`.